With 20,500 coronavirus deaths, U.S. spends Easter Sunday on lockdown

 Americans spent Sunday on lockdown as the U.S. toll from the novel coronavirus pandemic surpassed 20,500 deaths and more than half a million confirmed cases over the Easter weekend.
-With most of the country under stay-at-home orders to curb the spread of the disease, many turned to online church services to mark the holiest day in the Christian calendar.
+With almost all the country under stay-at-home orders to curb the spread of the disease, many turned to online church services to mark the holiest day in the Christian calendar.

 "Future generations will look back on this as the long Lent of 2020, a time when disease and death suddenly darkened the whole earth," Archbishop Jose Gomez of Los Angeles wrote to priests and parishioners nationwide, urging them to hold steadfast.
 "Our churches may be closed but Christ is not quarantined and his Gospel is not in chains."
 The United States has seen its highest death tolls to date from the COVID-19 disease caused by the coronavirus, with roughly 2,000 deaths a day reported for the last four days in a row, the largest number in and around New York City.
 Even that is viewed as understated, as New York is still figuring out how best to include a surge in deaths at home in its official statistics.
 (Graphic: https://tmsnrt.rs/2w7hX9T)